Dance to the Beat: Celebrating the Vibrant Story of Afro Dance

 Dance was the bridge.

-That realization stayed with me, and almost immediately, I reached out to a close friend and film producer, Pris Nzimiro Nwanah, a lover of dance and culture, to share what I was seeing.
+Yet, the dancers themselves were rarely centered.
+That realization stayed with me.
+Almost immediately, I reached out to a close friend and film producer, Pris Nzimiro Nwanah.
+She is a lover of dance and culture, and I wanted to share what I was seeing.
 I didn’t have a full plan yet, just a strong feeling that something important was unfolding.

 Together, we began conducting Zoom conversations with dancers during the pandemic.
 Those conversations changed everything.
 What we heard went far beyond choreography or social media trends.
 We learned about history, lineage, labor, community, and the emotional weight of being culture drivers without protection or recognition.